-Made from stainless steel, the Xlab Delta 425 cage is both durable and stiff.
+Made from stainless steel, the Xlab Delta 425 water bottle holder is both durable and stiff.

 Its sleek design saves you from unusual drag force that is often exerted on other cages.
 Plus, it’s adjustable because you can tilt it to any angle for easy accessibility.

 Shock-absorbing properties prevent vibrations from passing through to the bike frame.
-Your bottle is held steadily and secure in one position.
+Your bottle is held steadily and securely in one position.

 - Pros : Very secure arms.

 - Cons : Weighs 165g, which is quite heavy as compared to similar models.

 Due to its dual-position adjustability feature, you can install this bottle cage to either hold one or two bottles.